A Kaleidoscopic Experience

-I have always been inspired by the music and ideas of the English composer Brian Ferneyhough.
+When I studied New Complexity, I was inspired by the music and ideas of the English composer Brian Ferneyhough.
 I realized that his music had been widely misunderstood even by progressive composers.
-American theorist Joseph Strauss has argued – in his article Anxiety of Influence that since Schoenberg's music, there have been many reasons for a widening of the gap between the non-musician audience and the pioneer composers who are trying to touch the extremes.
-One of these reasons is the visual aspect of music, whether in the form of instructions for performers or a visual realization of music for the audience to follow and understand.
+American theorist Joseph Strauss has argued that since Schoenberg's music, there have been many reasons for a widening of the gap between the non-musician audience and the pioneer composers who are trying to touch the extremes.
+I believe one of these reasons is found in the visual aspect of music, whether in the form of instructions for performers or a visual realization of music for the audience to follow and understand.
 Ferneyhough admits that he has struggled with this visual aspect, seeking to incorporate such instructions or audience realizations without compromising the complexity and precision degree necessary to realize the composer's idea.
 For my own part, I have been preoccupied with solving the issues arising from Ferneyhough’s notation system and performance practice.

-I want to further explore the issues within the relationship between the performer, the interpreter, and the creator.
-The discussion starts from the traceability of new notation systems and the blurry boundary of a playable or unplayable musical element.
-I am working on a series of pieces to be released as a score-reading/album project in which the performance score is more than a recipe or a list of instructions.
+I want to explore further the issues within the relationship between the performer, the interpreter, and the creator.
+The discussion starts with the traceability of new notation systems and the blurry boundary of a playable or unplayable musical element.
+I am working on a series of pieces to be released as a score-reading/album project, in which the performance score consists of more than a recipe or a list of instructions.
 My notations have an independent visual aspect, which is why they have been shown in various art exhibitions in the US and Europe.

 THE VISUAL ASPECT

 The score can have an independent function as a piece of visual art, before or even without being performed.
-It also has a traceable surface, readable with no deep knowledge of music—a surface that was, in much modernist and postmodern music, abruptly removed since the advent of dodecaphonic music as a replacement for the melody in Romantic music.
+It also has a traceable surface, readable with no deep knowledge of music—a surface that was abruptly removed in much modernist and postmodern music since the advent of dodecaphonic music as a replacement for the melody in Romantic music.

 SEARCH FOR A NEW LANGUAGE